 - 1. Peasants and other people working in rural areas have the right to enjoy their own culture and to pursue freely their cultural development, without interference or any form of discrimination.
 They also have the right to maintain, express, control, protect and develop their traditional and local knowledge, such as ways of life, methods of production or technology, or customs and tradition.
 No one may invoke cultural rights to infringe upon the human rights guaranteed by international law, nor to limit their scope. - 2.
-Peasants and other people working in rural areas have the right, individually and collectively, in association with others or as a community, to express their local customs, languages, culture, religions, literature and art, in conformity with international human rights standards. - 3.
-States shall respect, and take measures to recognize and protect, the rights of peasants and other people working in rural areas relating to their traditional knowledge, and eliminate discrimination against the traditional knowledge, practices and technologies of peasants and other people working in rural areas. - 4.
-States shall take measures, as appropriate, to ensure that the prior informed consent or approval and involvement of peasants and other people working in rural areas is obtained for access to genetic resources where they have the established right to grant access to such resources.
+Peasants and other people working in rural areas have the right, individually and/or collectively, in association with others or as a community, to express their local customs, languages, culture, religions, literature and art, in conformity with international human rights standards. - 3.
+States shall respect, and take measures to recognize and protect, the rights of peasants and other people working in rural areas relating to their traditional knowledge, and eliminate discrimination against the traditional knowledge, practices and technologies of peasants and other people working in rural areas.